Flowdalic/MavenToAndroidAnt/README.md

 Usage
 -----

-Create a comma separated file in your project with he following syntax:
+Create a comma separated file names `artifacts.csv` in your project with he following syntax:

 ```
 <group>,<artifactId>,<version>,<fingerprint>